kentaroallen/AtlantaApartmentHomes/README.md

-Maintenance requests, rent reminder, and reports are only either partial implementations or incomplete.
+Rent reminder, and reports are only either partial implementations or incomplete.

 Kentaro<br>
 Bhavya<br>